 Do I need a piping bag for the frosting?

 Not at all!
-A zip-top bag with the corner cut off works just fine.
+You can use a regular plastic bag with a snipped corner—it gets the job done just as well.
 Or go old-school and spread it on with a butter knife.
 These banana pudding cupcakes are about flavor, not frosting perfection.